programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ## Exploring Models with the three.js Editor

-In Part 2, you will build up the ‘Jars of Papua’ website from multiple models of jars and planes, but here you will start exploring the example composite pottery model using the [three.js editor](https://threejs.org/editor/).
+In Part 2, you will build up ‘The Jars of Papua’ website from multiple models of jars and planes, but here you will start exploring the example composite pottery model using the [three.js editor](https://threejs.org/editor/).
 You will explore how concepts discussed earlier — such as meshes, model formats and sizes, materials, textures, lighting, and position (coordinates) — work together within a 3D scene.

 Download the composite model `png_sceneDRACO.glb` from the [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2).
 Open the [three.js editor](https://threejs.org/editor/) in a new browser window (right-click on the link) and import the model with **File** > **Import** (Figure 5).